act-rules/act-rules.github.io/_rules/menuitem-non-empty-name-m6b1q3.md

     - WAI-Tools
   assets:
     - The "file.svg" icon is part of the Feather Icons package, which uses the [MIT license](https://github.com/feathericons/feather/blob/master/LICENSE).
+deprecated: |
+  This rule has been deprecated and superceded by Rule [Widget has non-empty accessible name](https://act-rules.github.io/rules/rdzs6q).
+This rule is not maintained anymore and should not be used.
 ---

 ## Applicability